jj1bdx/emprng/README.md

 ## Acknowledgments

-Thanks to Dan Gudmundsson for the idea of allowing multiple PRNG handlers, and the code review and the comments.
+Thanks to Dan Gudmundsson for the idea of allowing multiple PRNG handlers to the OTP random module, the code review, various ideas, implementations, pieces of code for `random.erl`, and the comments.

 Thanks to Mutsuo Saito and Makoto Matsumoto, the SFMT and TinyMT authors, for allowing redistribution of sfmt-erlang and tinymt-erlang under